 Giada's rich baked pasta is made with layers of tender short ribs, creamy basil-flecked cheese and sweet tomato sauce.

-For Alison Roman, the ideal lasagna isn't overly cheesy or too saucy or insanely indulgent.
+The deal lasagna isn't overly cheesy or too saucy or insanely indulgent.
 Instead, it has a "civilized ratio" of pasta to sauce to cheese, so that each slice feels satisfying but also balanced.
-Roman's version masters that ratio.
+This version masters that ratio.

 Ree Drummond's roll-ups are great for shrimp, pasta and cheese lovers.
 You can make it all the way through if you have the time, or you can refrigerate or freeze the unbaked casserole for less fuss at dinnertime.